Zrp200/pscapture/README.md

 ### Replay Options
 #### -r, --reverse
 reverse viewpoint of battle
+#### --player, --side
+viewpoint to use for battle

+mutually exclusive with reverse
 #### --show
 Show chat or teams (the sidebars) and/or chat.
 Default is to hide these.